 1. How Do I Determine the Moral Parameters?

 By seeing whether or not such a situation has a moral side, you will be able to get into the correct state of mind to make a decision.
 There is a large difference in how to approach such a problem if there is a moral or ethical decision involved.

 2. Who is Involved?

 By determining who is directly involved in such a decision, it will be easier to see their motives and background.
-This way, you can put yourself in the shoes of the other person to determine if ethical causes do not motivate their interests.
-Determine how these people interact with each other, yourself, and society to determine if this changes your perspective on how they should be treated.
+This way, you can put yourself in the shoes of the other person.
+Now you can determine if ethical causes do not motivate their interests.
+Determine how these people interact with each other, yourself, and society.
+Now you can determine if this changes your perspective on how they should be treated.

 3. What are Moral Concepts at Play?

 What ideas or concepts may be at conflict or risk in such a circumstance?
 Are there several items that you weigh nearly equally that should both be considered?

 By thoroughly thinking out a series of potential outcomes, you will be able to weigh the possible results.
 These will allow you to see what may happen to the other parties.
 So now you can see how it may affect them in the short and long run.
 And this helps you merge ideas into a better result for all sides involved.

 Seeing all of these options will also determine the adverse effects or benefits to the parties involved.
 Weighing the harm or upside should allow for an easier decision.